-LS-DYNA® from Livermore Software Technology (LST) is the world's most advanced general-purpose nonlinear finite element program.
+LS-DYNA® from ANSYS-LST is the world's most advanced general-purpose nonlinear finite element program.
 It is capable of simulating complex real-world problems, and is widely accepted as the premier analysis software package for today's most challenging engineering applications.

 LS-DYNA can predict how a prototype will respond to real-world events such as crashes, drops, earthquakes, bird strikes and more.
 The ability to simulate these events in software minimizes the time and expense that must be devoted to experimental testing.